Kostarevo, Volgograd Oblast

 Kostarevo (Костарево) is a rural locality (a selo) and the administrative center of Kostarevskoye Rural Settlement, Kamyshinsky District, Volgograd Oblast, Russia.
 The population was 1,011 as of 2010.
 There are 12 streets.

 Geography

-Kostarevo is located on the Volga Upland, on the Ilovlya River, 35 km west of Kamyshin (the district's administrative centre) by road.
+Kostarevo is by road on the Volga Upland, on the Ilovlya River, 35 km west of Kamyshin (the district's administrative centre).
 Petrunino is the nearest rural locality.